zschaeffer/dsp/00b-fork_repo.md

 # Getting Started with GitHub

+## Objective
+Github is the most widely used open-source system for version control.
+All course documents are stored in a GitHub repository which will be used daily during the bootcamp.

+## Deliverable
+- your own forked version of this repository
+- answer Q1 at end of this file
+- add your forked repository link to the class roster

+---

 You have two options to complete parts 1-3 (Install, Editors, Command Line).
  * Option 1 (_Beginner_):  Edit markdown files directly on GitHub.
 (Follow the instructions below).
  * Option 2 (_Intermediate_): Edit files using `git pull` and `git push`.